imenebaraitame/RatpackDemo/README.md

 1. By cd into the directory and run:

-     ./run.sh
+     ./gradlew run -t

-2. Or by importing the project into your IDE and executing the "RatpackDemo.App class"
+2. Or by importing the project into your IDE and executing the "com.corposense.ocr.demo.App class"

 This will start the ratpack app in a development mode.
 In your browser go to